 QN-247, formerly referred to as ALAN (Aptamer Linked Anti Nucleolin), is an aptamer-based investigational drug candidate currently under development and evaluation with the potential to treat a variety of different cancer types, including liquid and solid tumors.
-QN-247 is a DNA aptamer conjugated to a gold nanoparticle, which gives it increased potency and versatility.
+QN-247 is a DNA aptamer conjugated to a gold nanoparticle, which potentially gives it dramatically increased potency and versatility.
 Preclinical studies in breast cancer with QN-247 showed significant cell inhibition activity.
-The broader versatility conferred by linking the aptamer to a gold nanoparticle includes such uses as enhanced radiation therapy, tumor imaging, and the delivery of other anti-cancer compounds directly to tumor cells.
+Beyond QN-247, linking an aptamer to a gold nanoparticle has potential applications for enhanced radiation therapy, tumor imaging, and the delivery of other anti-cancer compounds directly to tumor cells.

-- AS1411 aptamer-modified theranostic liposomes co-encapsulating manganese oxide nano-contrast agent and paclitaxel for MRI and therapy of cancer† 2019 October
+AS1411 aptamer-modified theranostic liposomes co-encapsulating manganese oxide nano-contrast agent and paclitaxel for MRI and therapy of cancer

 - Research Article – Nanomaterials (ncbi.nlm.nih.gov), May 2019

 Targeted Gold Nanoparticle–Oligonucleotide Contrast Agents in Combination with a New Local Voxel-Wise MRI Analysis Algorithm for In Vitro Imaging of Triple-Negative Breast Cancer